bakwankawa/Vehicle-Classification/README.md

 # Vehicle-Classification
-A task from campus to do classification using dataset Cifar10
+A task from campus to do classification using dataset Cifar10 with regulation.